Gluten-Free Blueberry Muffins

 • Kosher Salt.
 To balance those flavors.
 If you use table salt, you may prefer to use a little less.

 • Oil.
 I love the flavor butter adds, but for SUPER fluffy muffins, I actually recommend oil here!
+Use a neutral oil, like canola oil, vegetable oil, or avocado oil for best results.
+Olive oil and melted coconut oil aren’t great for this recipe.

 • Sugar.
 Granulated sugar (white sugar) provides sweetness and helps the muffins brown beautifully.